ovh/docs/pages/storage_and_backup/file_storage/enterprise_file_storage/netapp_network_config/guide.it-it.md

 ## Requirements

-- An [Enterprise File Storage](https://www.ovhcloud.com/it/storage-solutions/enterprise-file-storage/) service in your OVHcloud account.
+- An [Enterprise File Storage](https://www.ovhcloud.com/it/storage-solutions/enterprise-file-storage/) service in your OVHcloud account
 - Access to the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.it/&ovhSubsidiary=it)

 ## Overview